 Physical access to the CAs does not constitute a task as defined in this section.
 Therefore, two-person physical access control may be attained as required in Section 5.1.2.1.

 5.2.3 Identification and Authentication for Each Role

-Each user in a trusted role must be assigned a unique user ID and authentication credential and shall identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.
-All user IDs must be revalidated at least annually.
+An individual shall identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.

 5.2.4 Separation of Roles